danilamasterua/danilamasterua/README.md

 - 👋 Hi, I’m @danilamasterua
 - 👀 I’m interested in desktop programming
-- 🌱 I’m currently learning Java, on 2022 i`m starting learning C#
-On 2021 i`m graduated Kharkiv Patent Computer College with Junior Specialist Diploma in Computer Engineering.
+- 🌱 I’m currently learning Java, on 2022 im starting learning C# On 2021 im graduated Kharkiv Patent Computer College with Junior Specialist Diploma in Computer Engineering.
 Now i`m studying on Kharkiv Polytechnic University.

 <!---
 danilamasterua/danilamasterua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.